Greek landing at Smyrna: Impact

-The Greek army from the first started showing the signs that they had not come for a temporary occupation but rather for a permanent annexation; to incorporate western Anatolia into Greece.
-This intention was already clear to some Turks after seeing which territories that Greeks had occupied.
-The Turkish reaction to these developments was anger, resulting in violence in the region.
-After the initial shock of the landing, Turkish groups started retaliating by committing excesses against the civilian Greek communities residing outside of the occupation zone.
+The Turkish reaction to the Greek landing resulted in more violence in the region, as Turkish groups were ordered by Nureddin Pasha to begin committing new massacres against the civilian Greek communities residing outside of the occupation zone, bringing the ongoing Greek genocide to its apogee.

 While there were large demonstrations against Allied Forces in Istanbul, in Anatolia the first armed clash between Turks and Greeks occurred on 28 May at Ödemiş.
 This was between a small body of Turks and the Greek Army.
 Afterwards, Turkish guerrilla warfare flared up along the Greek line of advance.

 The Greeks created a system of administration in the Smyrna Zone that governed the area from 1919 until September 9, 1922.
-After the violence in May 1919, many of the allies began to limit their support for the operation: France and Italy all became resistant to permanent Greek occupation and the stillborn Treaty of Sèvres in 1920 gave administrative control of the area to Greece, while Turkey would retain sovereignty, with permanent sovereignty to be decided after 5 years.
-The landing in Smyrna was sanctioned by article 69 also signed by the grand vizier of the Ottoman Empire on behalf of the Ottoman Sultan Mehmet VI.
-On the other hand it fuelled the Turkish nationalist movement under Mustafa Kemal and large scale atrocities against the Pontic Greek population in Eastern Anatolia.
-The Greek occupation ended when Turkish forces entered Smyrna (İzmir) on September 9, 1922.
+After the violence in May 1919, many of the Allies began to limit their support for the operation: France and Italy all became resistant to permanent Greek occupation and the stillborn Treaty of Sèvres in 1920 gave administrative control of the area to Greece, while Turkey would retain sovereignty, with permanent sovereignty to be decided after 5 years.
+The landing in Smyrna was sanctioned by article 69 also signed by the grand vizier of the Ottoman Empire, Damat Ferid Pasha, on behalf of the Ottoman Sultan Mehmet VI.
+On the other hand, it fuelled the Turkish nationalist movement under Mustafa Kemal and large scale atrocities against the Pontic Greek population in Eastern Anatolia.
+The Greek occupation ended when Turkish forces entered Smyrna (İzmir) on September 9, 1922, which led to the burning of Smyrna.